PirateNetwork/pirate/README.md

 What is ZERO?
 --------------

-[ZERO](https://github.com/tearodactyl/zero) is is a fork of Zcash that in turn :is a fork of Bitcoin.
+[ZERO](https://github.com/tearodactyl/zero) is is a fork of Zcash that in turn is a fork of Bitcoin.

 This software is the ZERO client.
 It downloads and stores the entire history of ZERO transactions; depending on the speed of your computer and network